roneesh/crypto_with_friends/with_friends.md

     01101000 01100101 01101100 01101100 01101111
     68       65       6C       6C       6F

-Note, if you didn't get results like mine, check and make sure you weren't using the decimal values
+Note, if you didn't get results like mine, check and make sure you weren't using the decimal values.
+Also remember that lower case and uppercase letters have different values.

 Time to Complete: 15 minutes